Yash-Mehtaa/Asset-Universe/README.md

 **Live Demo:** https://asset-universe.vercel.app

 <div align="center">
-Built with ❤️ and ☕ by a student who believes financial literacy should be accessible to everyone.
+Built by a student who believes financial literacy should be accessible to everyone.
 </div>